Have Questions?

 508-207-9800

-Southcoast Behavioral Health Hosp is dedicated to helping any person with a drug or alcohol use issue in the North Dartmouth area find full recovery.
+Southcoast Behavioral Health Hosp is dedicated to helping any person with a drug or alcohol use issue in the North Dartmouth, MA. area find full recovery.
 It provides several services - such as long term treatment programs, inpatient drug and alcohol rehabs, inpatient detox programs, short term treatment facilities, outpatient substance abuse counseling and others - in line with its belief of the recovery treatment and rehab methods that work in recovery.
 This drug and alcohol rehabilitation program also believes that people need individual treatment and care to be able to maintain their sobriety.

 As such, Southcoast Behavioral Health Hosp specializes in rational emotive behavioral therapy, 12-step facilitation approach, activity therapy, group therapy, group therapy, dual diagnosis drug rehab and more.
 At the same time, it accepts clients who are transgender or (LGBT) clients, persons who have experienced sexual abuse, clients referred from the court/judicial system, persons with eating disorders, treatment for spanish-speaking clients, persons with post-traumatic stress disorder, and others.
 This drug and alcohol rehab uses treatment methods that can help clients to maintain abstinence from the substances abused in the past.